ricglz/CE888_activities/assignment/first_report/input/background.md

 Actually in the case of the FLAME research done, it's mentioned in the paper that the model that achieved a 76% of accuracy was using an architecture called Xception \cite{Shamsoshoara2020}.

+Another example of an architecture is EfficientNet published in September 2019, that wanted to tackle the problem of scaling up an architecture by having a smaller amount of parameters, but also by keeping/increasing the accuracy of the model, this was able by the use of _compound coefficient_ \cite{Tan2020}.

+Also it exists the architecture of ReXNet which was proposed in July 2020, aiming to follow the trend of creating accurate and lightweight architectures, distinguishing themselves by the use of _representational bottlenecks_.
+The result was quite good improving the accuracy when doing transfer learning from trained models using the COCO dataset, while keeping a small amount of parameters to train \cite{Han2020}.

 ## Data augmentation

 Is a method that allows to increase the amount of data that we have in a dataset, allowing to be persistent being that you generate new data based on the previous one and save it on the same dataset.
 Or add randomness prior to training a batch, making that every epoch and batch should not consist of the same data in the same order \cite{Van2001}.